Install and Run¶

 Libxc

-EigenExa will download and build automatically even if the library is installed to your machine.
+is also required for EigenExa.) - EigenExa will be downloaded and built automatically even if the library is installed on your machine.

 Build for single process calculations¶